kkkzn/remainder/README.md

 # REMAINDER
 REMAINDER is a time recording web application with functionality such as:

-- record keeping for wake-up time and bedtime
+- record-keeping for wake-up time and bedtime
 - visualization of the remaining time of the day
-- visualization of your wake-up time, bedtime, and sleep hours over a period of time (max: 14 days)
+- visualization of your wake-up time, bedtime, and sleep hours over some time (max: 14 days)

 ## Video Demo:  <URL HERE>